 You can also take a bus from Como to Bellagio (this takes 1 hour 10 minutes).

 It takes one hour by bus to travel from Lugano to Menaggio.
 From Menaggio you will take a ferry to Bellagio.

 From Menaggio, take the ferry to Bellagio.
 You can purchase your ferry tickets at the booth at the ferry terminal.
 Some ferries do not go directly to Bellagio.
 It might be quicker, depending on when you arrive, to cruise to Varenna and stay on the ferry to continue to Bellagio.
 When you purchase your ferry tickets you can ask the cashier which ferry you should get on.

 It takes 15 minutes to cruise from Menaggio to Bellagio.

 - Ferry timetable for weekdays

-- Ferry timetable for holidays (when we did this, Saturday and Sunday were considered holidays)
+- Ferry timetable for holidays (when we did this, Sunday was considered a holiday)

 A ferry ticket costs €4.60 per person per journey.
 You can also buy a pass that is good for unlimited trips for one day.
 Click here for pricing (I know that this PDF says that fares are valid from 2012 but it is the most updated information on the official website for the ferry service).